phiggins/flexmock-minitest/README.txt

 == DESCRIPTION:

-Some lame monkeypatches to make a small subset of FlexMock functionaliry work with MiniTest::Unit and MiniTest::Spec.
+Some lame monkeypatches to make a small subset of FlexMock functionality work with MiniTest::Unit and MiniTest::Spec.

 == FEATURES/PROBLEMS: